 19. Instead of doing my lesson, the sub showed funny and inappropriate cat videos FOR.
 45. MINUTES.

 And drum roll, please, for the all time worst sub experience. . .

 I got a sub on the day of the eclipse.
 I left the lessons plans all related to the amazing event, which we had been working on and expecting with much excitement.
-In my return day after, I was confronted by all this high schoolers, panicking with fear that the end on the world was coming in a week and all of them most likely will end up in the eternal fire pit, especially the homosexual students and such.
+In my return day after, I was confronted by all these high schoolers, panicking with fear that the end on the world was coming in a week and all of them most likely would end up in the eternal fire pit, especially the homosexual students and such.

-She told them, they were doomed and that she knew all this because she could read the future and see the visions of the upcoming fearful events.
+She told them, they were doomed and that she knew all this because she could read the future and see visions of the upcoming fearful events.
 It was a mess!
 By the time I went to the office to speak about it, they already had decided to never call her back, because the students had gone home and told the parents about the awful day with the sub and that the end of the world was upon them.